elliottlin5470/CS4782-Final-Project/README.md

 ## 9. Acknowledgements

 This work was completed as the final project for CS 4782 (Deep Learning) at Cornell University, Spring 2026.
-Thanks to the course staff for guidance on project scope and evaluation, and to HuggingFace for the `transformers` and `datasets` libraries that made this implementation tractable on a single GPU.
+Thanks to the course staff for guidance on project scope and evaluation, to HuggingFace for the `transformers` and `datasets` libraries that made this implementation tractable on a single GPU.
+Credits to Facebook AI for RoBERTa-base pre-trained model and Stanford NLP for Stanford Sentiment Treebank v2 dataset.